-As an graduate, finding useful references was painful.
+As an undergraduate, finding useful references was painful.
 What the librarians had come up with were terrible time-consuming systems.
 It took an outsider (Berners-Lee) to invent the Web.
 Even so, the librarians were slow to adopt the Web and you could often see them warn students against using the Web as part of their research.
 Some of us ignored them and posted our papers online, or searched for papers online.
 Many, many years later, we are still a crazy minority but a new generation of librarians has finally adopted the Web.

 What do you conclude from this story?